 So, how does Roambee make this happen?

 It boils down to economies of scale and a whole lot of automation.
 For example, Roambee’s network optimization algorithms route devices to other customers once they finish a trip to maximize utilization.
-Our platform is built to service upwards of 100,000 devices, and at this scale, the cost of APIs and software building has reached a point of inflection.
+Our platform is built to service upwards of a billion messages per day, and at this scale, the cost of APIs and software building has reached a point of inflection.
 Our algorithms also predict network dead-zones that your device could run into, and it works out an alternate mode or network to save data plan costs.

 So, the next time an IoT vendor proposes a CapEx model, think again!

-The device cost will seem low, but you WILL end up spending 2x or 3x that when it comes to implementation.
+The device cost may seem low, but you WILL end up spending 2x or 3x that when it comes to implementation.